filorazi/qSLP-quantum-Single-Layer-Perceptron/README.md

 ## Usage
 The code is organized in three main parts:
 - Training and testing on the simulation are done through the *model_triaining.py* script.
 Run it and on completion, it writes the results on the *results/training* and *results/test_simulation* folders.
+To run the script simply use
+  `python Variational_Algorithm_qSLP/model_training.py`
 - Testing on a real device is done through the *real_device_test.py* script.
 To run it there should be an [IBMQ token](https://quantum-computing.ibm.com/lab/docs/iql/manage/account/ibmq) in the system to have access to the IBM's quantum devices.
-Results are stored in the folder *results/test_real*.
+Results are stored in the folder *results/test_real*. `python Variational_Algorithm_qSLP/real_device_test.py`
 - To run and test the best model of each category refer to the notebooks in the *experimetns_qSLP* folder.
 There you can choose the specific model of each category to run, obtaining the results shown in the research.

 ## Installation